johnmerchant/fa-tagger/README.md

 I wanted to improve my understanding of Redux application structure & data flow.

-I originally created V1 as an example project for a talk I gave on Aurelia at an Adelaide Frontend JS meetup, but given there is a stronger market for React frontend developers I decided to implement V2 in React/Redux.
+I originally created V1 as an example project for a talk I gave on Aurelia at an Adelaide Frontend JS meetup in 2016,

+But given the popularity of React/Redux in recent times I decided to implement V2 in React/Redux.

 ## Where?